GazimSoliev/GMessenger/README.md

 13. Add get chats by last message sorting
 14. Remove last message from Chat entity
 15. Review localSentAt in MessageUI
+16. Try to use XChaCha20-Poly1305 for messaging and Ed25519